DiskChunGS: Large-Scale 3D Gaussian SLAM Through Chunk-Based Memory Management: Method

 \subsubsection{{Chunking}}

-Our system employs a chunk-based scene management approach for efficient rendering and optimization of large-scale Gaussian splatting scenes.
+Our system employs a chunk-based scene management approach to efficiently render and optimize large-scale Gaussian splatting scenes.
 By partitioning the 3D space into discrete chunks, each containing a subset of Gaussians, we achieve selective loading, processing, and memory management that scales to massive environments while maintaining interactive performance.

 The 3D world space is divided into regular cubic chunks of size $s$.
 We can determine into which chunk each Gaussian with position $p$ falls using centered chunks:

 To enable $O(1)$ chunk location queries, chunk coordinates are encoded into a single 64-bit integer using a shifted base conversion.
 Each coordinate is allocated 21 bits after adding an offset of $2^{20}$ to handle negative values, providing a range of $\pm 1$M chunks per axis.